Careers in Textiles Symposium

 Representing different areas within the textiles career field, HGA’s invited speakers will share their knowledge and enlighten attendees to potential opportunities in the field.
 Schools and universities will share information on their textile design and fiber art programs.

-Presenting Schools & Universities
+Presenting Schools & Universities: TBA

 Registration Costs: